AutomateSecOps/EDgaR-Utility/README.md

  The workflows are straightforward using the Tines CrowdStrike templates for the Get host IDs, Get Host details, and Tag Host in CrowdStrike, which are available in the Tines product templates.
 ### AI Automatic Mode to Strip the FQDN of the hostname
 The hostnames are parsed from the csv, and each hostname is exploded as an individual event.
-Since the CrowdStrike API for host management has a quirk in regards to fully qualified domain names (FQDN), we used the Tines AI Automatic mode in Event Transformation action to strip the hostname of the FQDN.
+Since the CrowdStrike /devices/queries/devices/v1 API endpoint for host management has a quirk in regards to fully qualified domain names (FQDN), we used the Tines AI Automatic mode in Event Transformation action to strip the hostname of the FQDN.

 <img src="./images/AI-Automatic-Mode-StripFQDN.png">